DI 28001.003 An Overview of Processing Continuing Disability Review (CDR) Mailer Forms SSA-455 and SSA-455-OCR-SM

 any folder storage facility or federal record center, including but not limited to the National Records Center (SSANRC), the Rolling Heights Building (the Megasite), or the Office of Disability Adjudication and Review Megasite.”

-E. Procedure -- Wilkes-Barre Data Operations Center (WBDOC) Processing
+E. Procedure -- Wilkes-Barre Direct Operations Center (WBDOC) Processing

 The WBDOC reviews and processes most scannable CDR mailer forms.
 The WBDOC: